 - Anatomical deformities

-Treatment of Bronchitis in Dogs
+Diagnosing Bronchitis in Dogs

 Your veterinarian will recommend the appropriate course of treatment for your dog's bronchitis.
 In acute cases, treatment may only be needed short-term, until the dog recovers.
-Chronic bronchitis may require ongoing treatment and frequent adjustment of medications.
+Chronic bronchitis may require ongoing treatment with frequent adjustment of medications.

 Antibiotics may be prescribed if an infection is suspected or needs to be ruled out.

 Corticosteroids are often used to reduce swelling and inflammation in the airway, minimizing coughing.
-These medications can be given systemically (by mouth or injection) or, for long term management, an inhaler might be prescribed.
+These medications can be given systemically (by mouth or injection) or, for long-term management, an inhaler might be prescribed.

 Cough suppressants can reduce coughing and make the dog more comfortable.
 Because the coughing itself can increase airway inflammation, a reduction in coughing can help a dog recover from bronchitis.
 On the other hand, too much suppression of coughing may make it difficult for the dog to expel mucus from the airway.
 Vets often prescribe cough suppressants such as hydrocodone and butorphanol.